DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/add-navigation/add-bookmarks-and-a-document-map.md

 ![](../../../images/eurd-web-addbookmark_result.png)

-Use the following steps to generate a Documnet Map in your grouped report.
+Use the following steps to generate a Document Map in your grouped report.

 1. Select the label placed in the **Group Header** band and switch to the [Expressions](../report-designer-tools/ui-panels/expressions-panel.md) panel.
 Click the **Bookmark** property's ellipsis button, and in the invoked [Expression Editor](../report-designer-tools/expression-editor.md), select the **CategoryName** data field.